 King's Ransom is the only book out of 55 87th Precinct novels in which no one dies.

 While there is a body count in Moffat's "Silence in the Library"/"Forest of the Dead", everyone killed during the two-parter is revealed to be living in a virtual world in the Library's computer.
 Even Donna's nonexistent children from when she was "saved."
 River even uses this trope by name in her closing narration.

 Now and then, every once in a very long while, every day in a million days, when the wind stands fair and the Doctor comes to call... everybody lives.

-Perhaps paradoxically (given the name), Terminus is one of these too.
+Perhaps paradoxically (given the name), Terminus.
 At least, there are no on screen deaths.